Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 Export your ERD to SQL code and update the `data-modeling.sql` file in your student directory, submit a PR.

 #### Ex.
 12 Bank Account
-Create a data model for a bank.
+Create a data model (ERD) for a bank.
 The model supports the following account types:
 - Checking
 - Savings
 - Retirement